Subscribers will see changes to online editions

 Current online-only subscribers will need to update their credit card information as the newspaper has made changes to its back-end system.
 Email correspondence has been sent to the paper’s digital subscribers in recent weeks detailing the changes and what is required.

-All subscriptions will include online access to the print edition they subscribe to and online-only subscribers will have access to the paper they choose.
+All subscribers will receive online access to the print edition they subscribe to and online-only subscribers will have access to the paper they choose.
 An all-access subscription is available as well, which would include access to all of APG of Southern Minnesota newspaper websites.

 The changes are necessary so the newspaper can continue to provide readers the news, sports, entertainment and advertising choices that they have become accustomed to over the years, paper officials say.